learnbyexample/scripting_course/Perl_curated_resources.md

 * [Learning Perl, 8th Edition](https://www.oreilly.com/library/view/learning-perl-8th/9781492094944/) — getting started with Perl, whether you're a programmer, system administrator, or web hacker
 * [Perl Maven](https://perlmaven.com/perl-tutorial) — basics of the Perl programming language.
 You'll be able to write simple scripts, analyze log files and read and write CSV files.
 Just to name a few common tasks
-* [Modern Perl](http://modernperlbooks.com/books/modern_perl_2016/) — teaches you how Perl really works, from its philosophical roots to the pragmatic decisions that help you solve real problems and keep them solved
+* [Modern Perl](https://www.modernperlbooks.com/books/modern_perl_2016/) — teaches you how Perl really works, from its philosophical roots to the pragmatic decisions that help you solve real problems and keep them solved
 * [Effective Perl Programming](https://www.effectiveperlprogramming.com/about/) — write better, more idiomatic Perl
 * [Perl for newbies](https://perl-begin.org/tutorials/perl-for-newbies/) — provide Perl newcomers with the most high-quality and accessible material and references for learning the Perl programming language as easily, as accurately, and as efficiently, as possible
-* [perlmeme](http://perlmeme.org/start_here/index.html) — FAQs, HOWTOs and TUTORIALs (working example code of various tasks in Perl like parsing CSV/HTML, creating web form, connecting to database, etc)

 I wrote an ebook specifically for [Perl One-Liners](https://learnbyexample.github.io/learn_perl_oneliners/), which is free to read online.